 The study process also included a Technical Advisory Committee and Steering Committee which met throughout the study process.
 The Technical Advisory Committee included staff from relevant Town departments and agencies and the Steering Committee included members of Council, residents of the study area and developer/landowner interests.

-This Official Plan Amendment and Official Plan Amendment 31B finalize the Study process.
+This Official Plan Amendment finalizes the Study process.
 Updated Zoning By-law provisions and Urban Design Guidelines will provide further guidance for development within the area.

 Part B - The Amendment